Resorcinol

-Resorcinol (or resorcin) is an organic compound with the formula C6H4(OH)2.
+Resorcinol (or resorcin) is a phenolic compound.
+It is an organic compound with the formula C6H4(OH)2.
 It is one of three isomeric benzenediols, the 1,3-isomer (or meta-isomer).
 Resorcinol crystallizes from benzene as colorless needles that are readily soluble in water, alcohol, and ether, but insoluble in chloroform and carbon disulfide.

 Production

 Resorcinol is produced in several steps from benzene, starting with dialkylation with propylene to give 1,3-diisopropylbenzene.
 Oxidation and Hock rearrangement of this disubstituted arene gives acetone and resorcinol.

-Resorcinol is an expensive chemical, produced in only a very few locations around the world (to date only four commercial plants are known to be operative: in the United States, Germany,China and Japan), and as such it is the determining factor in the cost of PRF adhesives.
+Resorcinol is a relatively inexpensive chemical.
+It is produced in only a very few locations around the world (as of 2010 only four commercial plants were known to be operative: in the United States, Germany, China, and Japan), and is the determining factor in the cost of PRF adhesives.
+Production in the United States ended in 2017 with the closure of Indspec Chemical's plant in Petrolia, Pennsylvania.

 Many additional routes exist for resorcinol.
 It was formerly produced by disulfonation of benzene followed by hydrolysis of the 1,3-disulfonate.
 This method has been discarded because it cogenerates so much sulfur-containing waste.
 Resorcinol can also be produced when any of a large number of resins (such as galbanum and asafoetida) are melted with potassium hydroxide, or by the distillation of Brazilwood extract.
 It may be synthesized by melting 3-iodophenol, phenol-3-sulfonic acid with potassium carbonate.
 Diazotization of 3-aminophenol or on 1,3-diaminobenzene followed by hydrolysis provides yet another route.
 Many ortho- and para-compounds of the aromatic series (for example, the bromophenols, benzene-para-disulfonic acid) also yield resorcinol on fusion with potassium hydroxide.